kennethreitz/responder/README.md

 - Waitress built-in as a production web server.
 I would have chosen Gunicorn, but it doesn't run on Windows.
 Plus, Waitress serves well to protect against slowloris attacks, making nginx unnecessary in production.
 - GraphQL support, via Graphene.
 The goal here is to have any GraphQL query exposable at any route, magically.

-## Old Ideas

-- Flask-style route expression, with new capabilities -- primarily, the ability to cast a parameter to integers as well as other types that are missing from Flask, all while using Python 3.6+'s new f-string syntax.

-- I love Falcon's "every request and response is passed into to each view and mutated" methodology, especially `response.media`, and have used it here.
-In addition to supporting JSON, I have decided to support YAML as well, as Kubernetes is slowly taking over the world, and it uses YAML for all the things.
-Content-negotiation and all that.

 ## Future Ideas

-- I want to be able to "mount" any WSGI app into a sub-route.
 - Cooke-based sessions are currently an afterthought, as this is an API framework, but websites are APIs too.
 - Potentially support ASGI instead of WSGI.
 Will the tradeoffs be worth it?
 This is a question to ask.
 Procedural code works well for 90% use cases.
 - If frontend websites are supported, provide an official way to run webpack.